CMU-Heinz-95702/Project-1/readme.md

 and **sixth**, **optionally** you may use ChatGPT and Copilot to create some of your code in Task 3.
 Task 1 and Task 2 **must** be done on your own.
 There will be exam questions that ask specifically about the code in all three tasks.
 While you are allowed to use AI tools to help with Task 3, it is totally optional.
 There will be questions about this code, too.
 Also pay attention to the more general issues like, what is MVC and what are the benefits of using it?
 What does it mean to scrape a web page?.

-# Deliverables
-There are two parts to deliver, all zipped into one file for upload, with the name Project1_andrewID.zip, where "andrewID" is replaced with your actual andrew id:
-- one PDF containing relevant screeenshots of all the parts followed by code snippets (which is relative: how much to include is up to you for each part) that produced the result shown in the screenshot.
-Each section of the PDF must be clearly labeled.
-- your three projects, each zipped, with all of the three tasks zipped together.

-See the end for more detail, but read the project task descriptions first so that you know what the details are talking about.

 # Task 1
 # Use the IntelliJ Project Name:  Project1Task1